PROFESSORS AND RESEARCHERS

 Physical and sports activities, health, disability, HIV, gender, sexuality.

 • L. Solini, J. Yeghicheyan, S. Ferez (2019).
-Prisons.
-Uses and appropriations of prison spaces.
-Paris: Éditions de la Sorbonne, Coll.
-Locus Solus.
+Prisons: Uses and Appropriations of Prison Spaces.
+Paris: Éditions de la Sorbonne, Locus Solus series.

 • S. Ferez (2016).
-The Critical Corporation.
-Physical management and sporting mobilization of marginalized groups.
-Paris: L’Harmattan, Coll.
-Mouvements des savoirs.
+The Critical Corporation: Physical Management and Sports Mobilization of Marginalized Groups.
+Paris: L’Harmattan, Mouvements des savoirs series.

 • S. Ferez & S. Ruffié (2015).
 The Body of Shame.
-Sociohistory of HIV/AIDS Care in Guadeloupe.
-Nancy: Presses Universitaires de Nancy, Coll.
-Epistémologie du corps.
+A Social History of HIV/AIDS Care in Guadeloupe.
+Nancy: Presses Universitaires de Nancy, Epistémologie du corps series.

 • S. Ferez & J. Thomas (2012).
 HIV & Sport: A Body Under Medical Constraint.
 Paris: Téraèdre, Coll.
 Passage aux actes.

 • S. Ferez (2008).
 The Homosexual Body at Stake.
 Sociology of Gay and Lesbian Sport.
 Nancy: Presses Universitaires de Nancy, Coll.
-Epistemology of the Body.
+Epistémologie du corps.

 • S. Ferez (2007).
-The Destabilized Body.
+The Unstable Body.
 The Work of Claude Pujade-Renaud.
 Paris: L’Harmattan, Coll.
 The Body in Question.

 • A., Elling & S. Ferez (2007).
-Fitnesscentra als vluchtige gemeenschappen.
+Fitness Centers as Transient Communities.
 Nieuwegein: Arko Sports Media.

 • S. Ferez (2005).
 Lies and Truths of Bodies in Motion.
 The Work of Claude Pujade-Renaud.
 Paris: L’Harmattan, Coll.
 Spaces and Times of Sport.